 Also, you’ll be happy to know that the prices in the section above do include the cost of installation.
 That makes the estimates more reasonable.

-Are Chicago Windows More or Less Expensive Than Windows in Other Parts of the Country?
+Are Windows in Chicago More or Less Expensive Than Other Parts of the Country?

 Now that you have a better idea of what you could pay for your new windows in Chicago, you may wonder if this is higher or lower than the costs in other American cities.
 Chicago does tend to be more expensive, HomeAdvisor notes, but not always by as much as you’d think.